dwlknsn/TOP-odinbook/README.md

 - [x] Notifications about likes on your posts and comments
 - [ ] Notifications about comments on your posts and comments

-Private Messaging
+Usability/UX/Misc Extra Features

+- [x] Dark Mode - based on both browser preference and with a toggle in the UI
+- [x] Integrate AWS S3 for image uploads
+- [x] Cron/job for simulating likes on posts, so that the notifications stream is populated
+- [ ] Cron/job for simulating comments on posts, so that the notifications stream is populated
+- [ ] skeleton placeholder dom elements for loading items
+- [ ] Better color palette
 - [ ] Private Message chat?

-Usability/UX

-- [x] Dark Mode - bzased on both browser preference and with a toggle in the UI
-- [ ] skeleton placeholder dom elements for loading items
-- [ ] Turbo for updating dom elements
+- [ ] Separate public and private posts
+- [ ] User can schedule a post to be published at a future date
+- [ ] User can mute another user (i.e. remove their posts from all feeds)
-- [ ] color palette
+- [ ] User can unmute another user